Get in Touch

 Module 8: Use DAX Time Intelligence Functions in Power BI Desktop Models for Government

-By the end of this module, you will learn the meaning of time intelligence and how to add time intelligence DAX calculations to your model.
+By the end of this module, you will understand the concept of time intelligence and how to add time intelligence DAX calculations to your model.

 Learning Objectives